manisha54/HospitalManagementSystem2/README.md

 ## Feature of the project

-The major functionalities requirerd for Hospital Management System are included which are depicted below:
+The major functionalities required for Hospital Management System are included which are depicted below:

 -	The customer service will be available for 24 hours.